JesS5116/ToffoliChallenge_FallFestQiskit_Pennylane/README.md

 # ToffoliChallenge_FallFestQiskit_Pennylane
-Challenge from Pennylane for decomposing toffili gate into unitary gates
+Challenge from Pennylane provided on the Fall Fest Qiskit.